Laguerre-Freud Equations for the Generalized Charlier, Generalized Meixner and Gauss Hypergeometric Orthogonal Polynomials: Conclusions and outlook

 \section{Conclusions and outlook}

-In their studies of integrable systems and orthogonal polynomials, Adler and van Moerbeke have throughly used the Gauss--Borel factorization of the moment matrix, see \cite{adler_moerbeke_1,adler_moerbeke_2,adler_moerbeke_4}.
-This strategy has been extended and applied by us in different contexts, CMV orthogonal polynomials, matrix orthogonal polynomials, multiple orthogonal polynomials and multivariate orthogonal, see \cite{am,afm,nuestro0,nuestro1,nuestro2,ariznabarreta_manas0,ariznabarreta_manas2,ariznabarreta_manas_toledano}.
-For a general overview see \cite{intro}.
+In their studies of integrable systems and orthogonal polynomials, Adler and van Moerbeke have thoroughly used the Gauss--Borel factorization of the moment matrix (see \cite{adler_moerbeke_1, adler_moerbeke_2, adler_moerbeke_4}).
+This strategy has been extended and applied by us in different contexts, such as CMV orthogonal polynomials, matrix orthogonal polynomials, multiple orthogonal polynomials, and multivariate orthogonal polynomials (see \cite{am, afm, nuestro0, nuestro1, nuestro2, ariznabarreta_manas0, ariznabarreta_manas2, ariznabarreta_manas_toledano}).
+For a general overview, see \cite{intro}.

-Recently, see\cite{Manas_Fernandez-Irrisarri}, we extended those ideas to the discrete world.
+Recently, we extended those ideas to the discrete world (see \cite{Manas_Fernandez-Irrisarri}).
 In particular, we applied that approach to the study of the consequences of the Pearson equation on the moment matrix and Jacobi matrices.
-For that description a new banded matrix is required, the Laguerre--Freud structure matrix that encodes the Laguerre--Freud relations for the recurrence coefficients.
-We have also found that the contiguous relations fulfilled generalized hypergeometric functions determining the moments of the weight described for the squared norms of the orthogonal polynomials a discrete Toda hierarchy known as Nijhoff--Capel equation, see \cite{nijhoff}.
-In \cite{Manas} we study the role of Christoffel and Geronimus transformations for the description of the mentioned contiguous relations, and the use of the Geronimus--Christoffel transformations to characterize the shifts in the spectral independent variable of the orthogonal polynomials.
+For that description, a new banded matrix is required, the Laguerre--Freud structure matrix, which encodes the Laguerre--Freud relations for the recurrence coefficients.
+We have also found that the contiguous relations fulfilled by generalized hypergeometric functions, which determine the moments of the weight, describe a discrete Toda hierarchy known as the Nijhoff--Capel equation (see \cite{nijhoff}).
+In \cite{Manas}, we study the role of Christoffel and Geronimus transformations in the description of the mentioned contiguous relations, as well as the use of Geronimus--Christoffel transformations to characterize the shifts in the spectral independent variable of the orthogonal polynomials.

-In this paper we have deepen in that program and search further in the discrete semi-classical cases, finding Laguerre--Freud relations for the recursion coefficients for three types of discrete orthogonal polynomials of generalized Charlier, generalized Meixner and generalized Hahn of type I cases.
+In this paper, we delve deeper into that program and further explore the discrete semiclassical cases.
+We find Laguerre--Freud relations for the recursion coefficients of three types of discrete orthogonal polynomials: generalized Charlier, generalized Meixner, and Gauss hypergeometric cases.
+We observe that for all cases ---generalized Charlier, generalized Meixner, or Gauss hypergeometric--- a solution to each system of nonlinear equations of Laguerre--Freud type for the recursion coefficients is provided by the $\tau$-function, which is defined as a Wronskian of the modified Bessel, Kummer, and Gauss hypergeometric functions, respectively.
+Notice that in \cite{Manas_Fernandez-Irrisarri2} we presented a similar study as the one in this paper for the hypergeometric cases ${}_1 F_2, {}_2F_2$ and ${}_3F_2$.